 What are the main types of roofing sheets?

-How does roofing sheet installation affect durability?
+How does roofing sheet thickness affect performance?

 Where are roofing sheet applications commonly found?